subtlepseudonym/colloid/README.md

 ### Colloid Server Sandbox ###

-This repo is for a motley collection of web code.
+This repo is for a motley collection of web code and project files for screwing around on my home server.

 #### Requirements ####